bhauman/rebel-readline/rebel-readline-cljs/README.md

 #### Clone this repo

-Clone this repo and then from the `rebel-readline-cljs` sub-directory typing `lein trampoline run -m rebel-readline.cljs.main` will get you into a Clojure REPL with the readline editor working.
+Clone this repo and then from the `rebel-readline-cljs` sub-directory typing `clojure -M:dev -m rebel-readline.cljs.main` will get you into a Clojure REPL with the readline editor working.

-Note that `lein run -m rebel-readline.cljs.main` will not work!
+Node.js must be available on `PATH`.

 ## Usage